 Contemporary Markets and the Market Index

 The use of market indexes is actually quite old.
-The oldest known market index being the famous Dow Jones Industrial Average (DJIA), which was composed as an average of 12 major industrial equities.
+The oldest known market index being the famous Dow Jones Industrial Average (DJIA), which was composed as an average of 12 major industrial equities and is known as a composite index.

 It is natural for people to attempt to create a simpler yet effective image of the overall market or some sector of the market, so the emergence of market indexes was a predictable result of the growing interest in the stock market.